-A lot of people ask me about the average age of residents in a retirement community.
+A lot of people ask me about the average age of residents in a CCRC senior living community.
 For continuing care retirement communities (CCRCs, or life plan communities), we know the average age at move-in is in the early 80s.
 Of course, this is an average.
 Newer communities normally have a younger average move-in age; older communities generally have an older one.

 But I would advise against placing too much focus on the average age of a retirement community’s residents.
 Aside from the fact that this could be viewed as ageist, it is also overlooks some important considerations around what we can and can’t control about the aging process.